-The current ISO C++ standard is officially known as ISO International Standard ISO/IEC 14882:2011(E) -- Programming Language C++.
+The current ISO C++ standard is officially known as ISO International Standard ISO/IEC 14882:2020(E) -- Programming Language C++.

 Q: Why is the standard hard to read?
 I'm having trouble learning C++ from reading it.

-Please note that the standard is not intended to teach how to use C++.
+The standard is not intended to teach how to use C++.
 Rather, it is an international treaty -- a formal, legal, and sometimes mind-numbingly detailed technical document intended primarily for people writing C++ compilers and standard library implementations.

 Fortunately, there are lots of good books that do teach how to use C++!
 See these recommendations as a starting point for high-quality tutorial and reference information about how to learn and use C++.

 Q: Why are the C++ working materials freely available on GitHub when the standard must be purchased from ISO or another standards organization?

 ISO holds the copyright for all balloted and published versions of the C++ International Standard (IS) and related C++ Technical Specifications (TSes).
 The GitHub repo contains the incremental in-progress working source snapshots as they are edited, which may frequently be in an inconsistent in-progress state as edits are applied, and which does not contain the final source for any published standards.